NPC/ls-autoalt/README.md

 - If the ALT is present and does not contain blog name, then adds "Blog name: Existing ALT".
 Otherwise the ALT is not modified.

-It is possible to diable adding blog name in the config/config.php file.
+It is possible to diable adding blog name in the config/config.php file, or to ignore the original image ALT.

 Photosets are not affected by this plugin.